argentini/Argentini.Sfumato/README.md

 # SFUMATO

 Sfumato is a lean, modern, utility-based CSS framework generation tool.
-It is compatible with the Tailwind CSS class structure and has the following additional features:
+It is compatible with the Tailwind CSS class naming structure and has the following additional features:

 - The Sfumato CLI tool is written in cros-platform native code, not javascript, and is very fast
 - Dart Sass (also cross-platform native code) is embedded so you get all the benefits of using Sass as part of your workflow